 What Is Soda Bread?

-A Soda Bread—or “Irish” Soda Bread as we call it here in the United States—is a quick bread that is made without yeast.
+A Soda Bread—or “Irish” Soda Bread as we call it here in the United States—is a quick bread made without yeast.
 Instead of yeast, you use baking soda as the ingredient that will help your bread to rise.
-You simply mix all your ingredients together and move right to the baking phase with no wait time necessary for the dough to rise as with traditional yeast breads.
+You simply mix all your ingredients together and move right to the baking phase with no wait time necessary for the dough to rise, as with traditional yeast breads.

 A Close Second to a Yeast-Risen Artisan Loaf

-If you find yourself at home and need bread, but you can’t leave home for one reason or another, or if you find your grocery store is simply out of bread (or yeast), then a soda bread that you bake yourself can save the day.
+If you find yourself at home and need bread, but you can’t leave home for one reason or another, or if your grocery store is simply out of bread (or yeast), then a soda bread you bake yourself can save the day.
 This recipe is as close as you are going to get to a crusty artisan loaf of traditional yeast-risen bread.

 A Few Simple Ingredients